evry-bergen/knative-workshop/labs/2-build/README.md

      password: BASE64_ENCODED_KEY
    ```

-1. On macOS or Linux computers, use the following command to generate the
-   base64-encoded value required for the manifest:
+1. Use the following command to generate the base64-encoded value required for
+   the manifest and replace the `BASE64_ENCODED_KEY` placeholder in the
+   `docker-secret.yaml` file:

    ```shell
    cat account.json | base64 -w 0